tweaselORG/cyanoacrylate/README.md

 - Starting and managing an Android emulator
 - Collecting HTTP(S) traffic in HAR format
 - Automatic CA management and WireGuard mitmproxy setup
+- Automatic management of (Android) emulators: Creating and destroying, snapshots, restarting and -building for error recovery

 ## Installation